 $75,000-$99,999 total contributions

-Our New Lenox Game Luncheon fundraiser has raised north of $85,000 since 2009.
+Our New Lenox Game Luncheon fundraiser has been supporting the Foundation since 2009.
 Thank you to organizers Chris and Kellie DeMik as well as the Sons of the American Legion, Ladies Auxiliary, and the American Legion Post 1977.

 WWIA’s Guide School would not be possible without the generous grant provided to us by the U.S. Department of Veterans Affairs Adaptive Sports Program.
 Over the past two years, this VA grant has allowed us to train select Purple Heart Associates so they can serve as peer mentors and trainers for their fellow combat-wounded veterans during WWIA events across North America.